munificent/craftinginterpreters/book/calls-and-functions.md

 <img src="image/calls-and-functions/arithmetic.png" alt="The arithmetic to calculate frame-&gt;slots from stackTop and argCount." />

-The funny little `- 1` is to skip over local slot zero, which contains the function being called.
-That slot isn't used right now, but will be when we get to methods.
+The funny little `- 1` is to account for stack slot zero which the compiler set aside for when we add methods later.
+The parameters start at slot one so we make the window start one slot earlier to align them with the arguments.

 Before we move on, let's add the new instruction to our disassembler.